 The Opificio delle Pietre Dure Museum is open only in the morning as follows:

-- Visit is accompanied by security personnel, for groups of maximum 30 persons.
+- Visit is accompanied by security personnel, for groups with a maximum of 30 persons.

-- Single and free visit outsides these times is not possible.
+- Individual and unaccompanied visit outside of these time slots is not possible.

 - Visit has a maximum duration of 1 hour.

 Children under 18 years old from any country

 Children under 12 (must be accompanied by an adult)